 222 - Title IX Coordinator

-The School intends to comply with Title IX of the Education Amendments Act of 1972, which states, in part: “No persons in the United States shall on the basis of sex be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving financial assistance....”
+The School intends to comply with Title IX of the Education Amendments Act of 1972 (“Title IX”), which states, in part: “No persons in the United States shall on the basis of sex be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving financial assistance....”

-As such, the School does not discriminate on the basis of sex in its education program or activities, and is required by Title IX and its regulations not to discriminate in such a manner.
-This requirement not to discriminate in the education program or activity extends to admission and employment.
+As such, the School does not discriminate on the basis of sex and prohibits sex discrimination in any education program or activity that it operates, as required by Title IX and 34 Code of Federal Regulations Part 106 (the “Title IX Regulations” or “its Regulations”), including in admission and employment.

 The School’s Title IX Coordinator is: